Nu Shooz: Career

 In 1987, Nu Shooz was nominated for a Grammy Award in the Best New Artist category, based on its breakthrough success the previous year.
-The group lost to Bruce Hornsby & the Range.
-In 1988, the band released the album Told U So, which had its final chart entries to date: "Should I Say Yes?" hit No. 17 on the R&B chart and No. 41 on the Hot 100, while the track "Are You Lookin' for Somebody Nu" topped out at No. 2 on the dance chart.
-The album itself peaked on the Billboard 200 to No. 93 and was only an overall success in the urban market.
+In 1988, the band released the album Told U So, which had its final chart entries to date: "Should I Say Yes?" hit No. 17 on the R&B chart and No. 41 on the Hot 100, and the track "Are You Lookin' for Somebody Nu" topped out at No. 2 on the dance chart.
+The album peaked at No. 93 on the Billboard 200.
 "Time Will Tell" was supposed to be the first single from the third album for Atlantic, which was titled Eat & Run, but the album was never released.

 In 2007, Nu Shooz was inducted into the Oregon Music Hall of Fame.
-Also that year Smith and Day formed a spin-off band called Nu Shooz Orchestra with a sound they called "Jazz-Pop-Cinema."
+Also that year, Smith and Day formed a spin-off band called Nu Shooz Orchestra with a sound they called "Jazz-Pop-Cinema."
 They released one album, Pandora's Box, in 2010 along with music videos for the songs "Spy vs Spy," (directed by Mike Wellins) and "Right Before My Eyes" (animated by Smith and Day’s son Malcolm Smith.)
-The following year "I Can't Wait" was sampled in the hit song "Buzzin'" by Mann.
+The following year, "I Can't Wait" was sampled in the hit song "Buzzin'" by Mann.

 In 2012, the band released Kung Pao Kitchen, a return to their '80s roots.
-A year later they put the live group back together for the first time in 20 years and joined the '80s era tour Super Freestyle Explosion.
+A year later, they got their live group back together for the first time in twenty years and joined the '80s era tour Super Freestyle Explosion.
 A cover of "I Can't Wait", performed by Icona Pop and produced by Questlove, was used in a 2015 series of Target commercials.

 Nu Shooz continued to record and perform through the 2010s, releasing their album Bagtown in 2016.